Dynamical Hall responses of disordered superconductors: Mattis-Bardeen theory within Quasiclassics

 \end{widetext} where $\epsilon_+=\epsilon+\hbar\omega$.
 The expression is lengthy, but we can identify the different parts.
 The first term on the first line is the dissipative contribution.
 It yields the normal-state result $\sigma^{xx}=\sigma_D$ when $f_0(\epsilon)=0$ and $g_0(\epsilon)=1$.
 The rest of the terms are out of phase and describe the supercurrent effects.
 The prefactors of the distribution function terms are non-zero only when $\epsilon$ is of the order of $\Delta$ and decay at large energies, ensuring the convergence of the integrals.
 In general, the integral needs to be evaluated numerically.

-In Fig.~\ref{Fig:Mattis-Bardeen} we show the frequency dependence of the longitudinal conductivity $\sigma^{xx}(\omega)$ for different temperatures \footnote{The Mathematica file used to plot all the curves in this paper is added as a supplementary information material.}.
+In Fig.~\ref{Fig:Mattis-Bardeen} we show the frequency dependence of the longitudinal conductivity $\sigma^{xx}(\omega)$ for different temperatures~\cite{supplemental}.
 The conductivity is in agreement with the BCS theory and the experimental measurements~\cite{Glover:1956,Glover:1957}.
 At $T=0$ the real part of the conductivity is zero for $\hbar\omega<2\Delta_0$, where $\Delta_0=1.76 k_B T_{c0}$ is the zero-temperature gap, and it increases monotonously with a finite slope for $\hbar\omega>2\Delta_0$ so that it approaches the Drude conductivity in the $\omega\rightarrow\infty$ limit.
 At $T=0$ there are no thermally excited quasiparticles, so the processes that allow energy absorption are limited to the creation of electron-hole pairs, which require frequencies greater than $2\Delta_0$~\cite{Tinkham}.
 The effect of temperature in the conductivity is twofold; on the one hand, the superconducting gap $\Delta(T)$ is reduced with increasing temperature, so the the absorption edge is reduced to lower frequencies.
 On the other hand, at finite temperatures quasiparticles are thermally excited allowing energy absorption processes at lower frequencies.

 Regarding the imaginary part of the conductivity, at $T=0$ it diverges as $1/\omega$ for $\hbar\omega \ll 2\Delta_0$.
 In superconductors where the electromagnetic field varies slowly in space on the scale of the coherence length the charge current is determined by the London equation~\cite{de_Gennes}.
 For diffusive superconductors at $T=0$, the London equation is given by $\boldsymbol{j}=-(\pi\Delta_0\sigma_D/\hbar)\boldsymbol{A}$, where the vector potential is given in the London gauge~\cite{Tinkham}.
 The London equation describes the free-acceleration aspect of the supercurrent response.
 For the plane wave vector potential considered here [see above Eq.~\eqref{sigma_xx}] the electric current is given by $\boldsymbol{j}=i\pi\Delta_0\sigma_D/(\hbar\omega)\boldsymbol{E}$, so at low frequencies the conductivity is purely imaginary and proportional to $1/\omega$.